Table of Contents

 A surface can change the pointer image when the surface is the pointer focus of the input device.
 Wayland doesn't automatically change the pointer image when a pointer enters a surface, but expects the application to set the cursor it wants in response to the pointer focus and motion events.
 The rationale is that a client has to manage changing pointer images for UI elements within the surface in response to motion events anyway, so we'll make that the only mechanism for setting or changing the pointer image.
 If the server receives a request to set the pointer image after the surface loses pointer focus, the request is ignored.
 To the client this will look like it successfully set the pointer image.

 The compositor will revert the pointer image back to a default image when no surface has the pointer focus for that device.
-Clients can revert the pointer image back to the default image by setting a NULL image.

 An output is a global object, advertised at connect time or as it comes and goes.